slack-samples/bolt-java-custom-step-template/README.md

-# Bolt for Java Template App
+# Bolt for Java Custom Step Template

 This is a Bolt for Java template app used to build custom steps for use in [Workflow Builder](https://api.slack.com/start#workflow-builder).